AmrithNiyogi/Python-Practice-Questions/README.md

 This repository contains Python practice questions to help you improve your programming skills.
 The questions are categorized into Basic Operations, Conditional Statements, For Loops, and While Loops.
 Each category includes a variety of problems designed to cover fundamental programming concepts.

 ## Basic Operations
-1. **Addition:** Write a Python program to add two numbers.
-2. **Subtraction:** Write a Python program to subtract two numbers.
-3. **Multiplication:** Write a Python program to multiply two numbers.
-4. **Division:** Write a Python program to divide two numbers and print the quotient and remainder.
-5. **Square Calculation:** Write a program to calculate the square of a number.
-6. **Average Calculation:** Write a program to find the average of three numbers.
-7. **Area of Rectangle:** Write a program to calculate the area of a rectangle.
-8. **Circumference of Circle:** Write a program to calculate the circumference of a circle.
-9. **Simple Interest Calculation:** Write a program to calculate the simple interest given principal, rate, and time.
-10. **Distance Calculation:** Write a program to calculate the distance between two points in 2D space.
-11. **Volume of Sphere:** Write a program to calculate the volume of a sphere.

 ## Conditional Statements
-1. **Positive, Negative, or Zero:** Write a program to check if a number is positive, negative, or zero.
-2. **Even or Odd:** Write a Python script to check if a number is even or odd.
-3. **Largest of Three Numbers:** Write a program to find the largest of three numbers.
-4. **Leap Year Check:** Write a program to check if a year is a leap year.
-5. **Vowel or Consonant:** Write a program to check if a character is a vowel or consonant.
-6. **Palindrome Check:** Write a program to check if a string is a palindrome.
-7. **Divisibility Check:** Write a Python script to check if a number is divisible by 3 and 5.
-8. **Voting Eligibility:** Write a program to determine if a person is eligible to vote based on age.
-9. **Triangle Classification:** Write a program to classify a triangle as equilateral, isosceles, or scalene.
-10. **Uppercase String Check:** Write a program to check if a string contains only uppercase letters.
-11. **Anagram Check:** Write a program to check if two strings are anagrams.
-12. **Range Check:** Write a program to check if a number is within a given range.
-13. **Largest of Four Numbers:** Write a Python script to find the largest of four numbers using nested if statements.
-14. **Substring Check:** Write a program to check if a string starts with a specific substring.
-15. **Perfect Square Check:** Write a program to check if a number is a perfect square.
-16. **Armstrong Number Check:** Write a program to check if a number is an Armstrong number.

 ## For Loops
 1. **Sum of Natural Numbers**: Write a program that calculates the sum of the first `n` natural numbers (where `n` is a user-provided input) using a for loop.